xd009642/tarpaulin/README.md

 * HTML report generation and other coverage report types
 * Coverage of tests, doctests, benchmarks and examples possible
 * Excluding irrelevant files from coverage
+* Config file for mutually exclusive coverage settings (see `Config file` section for details)

 ## Usage